ststefa/terrasplunk/README.md

 This project contains a central operator-friendly shell script `bin/tspl_terraform.sh`.
 The script is meant to make it easier to perform common terraform operations by offering a uniform invocation mechanism.
 For the most part it is just a simple shell wrapper around more complex procedures.
 For the technically curious it might serve as an entrypoint to understand how typical activities are implemented.
 Try `bin/tspl_terraform.sh -h` to get started.

-You might want to symlink this script from your git clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
+You might want to create a symbolic link of this script from your git clone to your personal `~/bin` directory so that by default it will be in your `$PATH`.
 All our splunk git repositories follow this approach.
-If you also follow the convention to symlink the various `bin/tspl_<something>.sh` scripts to your `~/bin` directory then most splunk operating activities can start by simply typing `tspl<tab><tab>` and then using the online help.
+If you also follow the convention to link the various `bin/tspl_<something>.sh` scripts to your `~/bin` directory then most splunk operating activities can start by simply typing `tspl<tab><tab>` and then using the online help.

 ### Operating activities